swiftlang/swift-llbuild/docs/buildsystem.rst

 .. note::

-   FIXME: For now, clients are expected to pass a `-j` argument to the compiler explicitly if concurrent compilation is deired.
+   FIXME: For now, clients are expected to pass a `-j` argument to the compiler explicitly if concurrent compilation is desired.
 In the future we expect the build system and compiler to have a two-way communication to share the system resources efficiently, so that the build system is capable of understanding the level of parallelism that is actively being used by the compiler.